warrenseah/multi-sig-wallet-frontend/README.md

 Load main wallet address into Metamask under Sepolia Ethereum testnet and click connect button.
 Make sure you have sepolia Eth in your wallet addresses.
 To get some Sepolia Eth, head to this [faucet](https://sepoliafaucet.com/) and also register an account with alchemy.

-Under 'Create New Wallet', specify 3 wallet addresses and specify 2 for quorem.
+Under 'Create New Wallet', specify 3 wallet addresses and specify 2 for quorum.
 Click Create button.
 Wait for transaction receipt before proceeding to the next step.

 Under 'Select Contract Address', choose the walletId that was created by you a moment ago from the dropdown list.
 Next, click Display button.

 Under 'Smart Contract Stats', you will find the deployed Multi Sig Wallet which you have just created from the Factory smart contract.
-You will also find 3 wallet addresses that are the owners of this MultiSigWallet and the quorem. and the balance residing in this wallet address.
+You will also find 3 wallet addresses that are the owners of this MultiSigWallet and the quorum. and the balance residing in this wallet address.

 ## dApp Interactions